xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product-specific_attributes.md

    If you want to import the product specific attributes only the required fields for the import file will be **productSKU**, **type**, **name**, **owner** and **value**.

-## Viewing a product's list of product-specific attributes
+## Viewing a Product's List of Product-specific Attributes

 If a product has any product-specific attributes assigned, you can view their list in the **Product-Specific** section of the **Attributes** tab of the product's details:

 ![]({{site.baseurl}}/attachments/7504853/8719256.png)

-## Editing product-specific attributes
+## Editing Product-specific Attributes

 Sometimes you may need to edit the name and/or value(s) of an attribute created at the level of a specific product.